surpriserom/xvm-config/README.md

 # xvm-config
-personal configuration for world of tank add-on
+personal configuration for world of tank add-on [Download Here](https://github.com/surpriserom/xvm-config/archive/develop.zip)

 for minimum world of tank v 9.13 for xvm from 6.2